gnuoyea/hydra_micaela/README.md

 ### metadata_and_kdtree
 - `metadata_and_kdtree.py`: Convert format of dataset from binary mask to point cloud for each neuron, storing as a list of local coordinates of vesicle COMs and calculate statistics to store as corresponding attributes.
 Finally, construct kdtree from point cloud for density map, and export point cloud + metadata information into txt format for easy readability to dictionary format.
 - `density_new.py`: Separate script to generate kdtree for density values if metadata is already generated.
-- `merge_metadata.py`: Merging any added vesicle predictions from updated versions for adaptability and reduced computation.

 ### neuron_stitching
 - `stitching_new.py`: Stitching together all pieces of adjacent neurons into the bounding box of a target neuron using global coordinate offsets; stitching two at a time to reduce memory consumption.